UMD-INST377/Group-Project-Base/README.md

 * Display data consumed from endpoint to frontend
 * Expand DB to include larger variety of films
 * Expand target to allow mobile use of app
+* Add working "sign-up" and "login" page that's functional and interactive